|

 the child from a police cell where he was being held for questioning.
 Charges have been dropped against the police officers

+without explanation.
 The pupil was repeatedly dunked headfirst into the Crocodile River.
 Molten

 plastic was systematically dripped all over his bare body and genitals.
 He was also repeatedly burnt with cigarettes.
 Shocked

 nurses who treated him said the boy is so badly injured he may never be able to father a child.
+The boy, now 13, has been moved to a new school, but his principal says

 the teenager is unusually subdued and even his closest friends say he seldom smiles.
 The boy has nightmares, wets his bed,

+and shies away from strangers.
 Mpumalanga's education department hauled Nkosi before an internal disciplinary

 committee shortly after the incident.
 She was found guilty of gross misconduct, dismissed from her job at Tiga Primary School